HuberAnton/AudioConverter/README.md

 Less to do with a system within a game and more about something that might be needed in an engine.

 The .exe will shorten and convert an audio file to a wav.
-It is only a console app but it was a nice little project to get some experience with how windows media files.
+It is only a console app but it was a nice little project to get some experience media files.